codebar/tutorials/python/lesson2/tutorial.md

 Now type `profit` to see the results of this calculation.

-How much money would a sponsor at codebar spend on pizza if they had 60 students turn up?
+Now work out how much money a sponsor at codebar would spend on pizza if they had 60 students turn up?

 Along with pizza, students and cost, what oher variables can you think of that could go into this calculation?

 ### Storing text in variables

-As well as numbers varaiables are able to store text, known in Python as string.
+As well as numbers varaiables are able to store text, known in Python as strings.

 Now in the REPl type: